 provisions relating to non-lease finance contracts.
 Finance contracts for business ventures and other general

 intangible items cannot qualify as Art.
-2A leases
+2A leases.

 15. For web-based business ventures, the specified item financed in the Leasecomm lease is often a "virtual